City of Tucson Resource Line

-The City Service Impacts Hotline, (520) 791-2540, is active now.
-Please call with questions about how City business is being conducted during this community emergency.
+Please call (520) 791-2540 with questions about how City business is being conducted during this ongoing community emergency.
 Call takers are available for both English and Spanish speakers.

 If you have questions about your business, please call the City's Small Business Assistance Line at (520) 837-4100.
 The Economic Initiatives team is available from 8 a.m. to 5 p.m.
 Monday through Friday, or submit questions and comments any time using the Small Business Assistance Form.

-Governor Ducey announced a new statewide hotline that will provide answers for coronavirus concerns in both English and Spanish.
-The hotline is administered by 2-1-1 Arizona and the Crisis Response Network and will offer a place to answer questions and concerns from Arizona residents about COVID-19.
-The line will operate from 8 a.m. to 8 p.m. each day of the week and can be reached by dialing 2-1-1 while an individual is located in Arizona.
-More information can also be found at 211arizona.org/covid-19
+The hotline, in both English and Spanish, is administered by 2-1-1 Arizona and the Crisis Response Network and will offer a place to answer questions and concerns from Arizona residents about COVID-19.
+The line operates from 8 a.m. to 8 p.m. each day of the week and can be reached by dialing 2-1-1 while an individual is located in Arizona.
+More information can also be found at 211arizona.org/covid-19.